Wax museum: Notable wax museums

 Another popular wax museum is the Musée Conti Wax Museum in New Orleans, Louisiana, which features wax figures portraying the city's history as well as a "Haunted Dungeon" section of wax figures of famous characters from horror films and literature.
 This museum is now closed and the Conti building was converted into condos.
 The museum was rumored to reopen at Jazzland theme park some indefinite date in the future but that park itself closed before long.
 Several of the wax figures are now on display in Darrow, Louisiana at The Great River Road Museum near Houmas House.

 Another popular wax museum in the U.S. is the Wax Museum at Fisherman's Wharf in San Francisco, California.

 BibleWalk is a Christian wax museum in Mansfield, Ohio.
 It has received attention for its use of celebrity wax figures in its religious scenes, originally a cost-saving measure when new wax figures were deemed too expensive.

 The Royal London Wax Museum was open in downtown Victoria, British Columbia, Canada, from 1970 to 2010 in the Steamship Terminal building, it featured "royalty to rogues and the renowned."
 It was forced to close when the building required seismic upgrades.

-The National Wax Museum in Dublin, Ireland is a wax museum which hosts well over a hundred figures.
+The National Wax Museum in Dublin, Ireland, is a wax museum which hosts well over a hundred figures.
 For many years it has had only one sculptor, PJ Heraty, who continued producing figures even while the museum was closed.
 Meanwhile, it could be re-opened at a new location.
 During the last few years some other new wax museums are starting around the world.
 In 2009 Dreamland Wax Museum opened in Gramado, in the south of Brazil.

-In Italy there are two popular wax museums: the Rome Wax Museum and the Gazoldo degli Ippoliti Wax Museum, in province of Mantua.

 The National Presidential Wax Museum in Keystone, South Dakota is the only wax museum in the world to feature every U.S. president.
 Their exhibits also include other notable figures from history such as General George Custer, Alexander Graham Bell, Thomas Edison, and Sitting Bull.
 Originally created by the famed sculptor Katherine Stubergh, the museum includes death and life masks of notable Hollywood celebrities including Mae West and Sid Grauman.
 Their most revered exhibit is a depiction of George W. Bush standing on the rubble of the World Trade Center with NYFD fireman Bob Beckwith following the attacks on September 11, 2001.